dotnet/interactive/src/dotnet-interactive-vscode/README.md

 2. Install the .NET Interactive Notebooks extension from the [marketplace](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode).

-3. To create a new notebook, in Visual Studio Code, create a file with the extension `.dotnet-interactive`
+3. To create a new notebook, in Visual Studio Code, create a file with the extension `.dib`

     _or_